 - Dry the chicken extremely well.
 If you can, unpack the chicken, rinse and dry it thoroughly, and allow it to chill in the fridge, uncovered, for at least a full day before roasting.
 This helps dry it out even further, and will help aid in producing really crispy skin.
 A wet chicken will steam, a dry chicken will crisp up.

 - Make sure your chicken rests and comes to room temperature before roasting.
-This is really tempting step to skip (after all, it basically adds 45 minutes to one full hour or more to the entire process–think 20 minutes roughly per lb of bird), but it is absolutely essential.
+This is really tempting step to skip (after all, it basically adds 45 minutes to one full hour or more to the entire process; roughly 20 minutes per lb of bird), but it is absolutely essential.
 Don’t be freaked out.
 If you stick a cold chicken in the oven, it will take a really long time for it come to temperature and it will not cook evenly.

 - Roast at a high temperature (for at least some portion of the cooking time).
-Roasting at a high temperature (i.e. 450 degrees) ensures that the skin will crisp up!
+Roasting at a high temperature (i.e. 450°F) ensures that the skin will crisp up!
 Honestly, there are many schools of thought in regards to the right temperature for roasting chicken (low and slow vs. high the whole time), I do no t claim to be an expert at all and today’s recipe is an example of one of those methods.

-Simple Herb-Roasted Chicken with Mixed Vegetables
+Simple Herb Roasted Chicken with Mixed Vegetables

-- one (3-4 lb) whole chicken, gizzards removed
+- 1 (3-4 lb) whole chicken gizzards removed

-- kosher salt (roughly 3/4 - 1 teaspoon kosher salt per pound of chicken)
+- kosher salt roughly ¾ – 1 teaspoon kosher salt per pound of chicken

 - freshly ground black pepper

-- 2 whole lemons, halved and skins pierced with a knife
+- 2 whole lemons halved and skins pierced with a knife

-- 1 tablespoon unsalted butter, softened
+- 1 tablespoon unsalted butter softened

-- 2 teaspoons fresh thyme, finely chopped (dried will also work)
+- 2 teaspoons fresh thyme finely chopped

-- 1/4 teaspoon paprika
+- ¼ teaspoon ground paprika

-- 1/4 teaspoon onion powder
+- ¼ teaspoon onion powder

-- 1/4 teaspoon oregano
+- ¼ teaspoon dried oregano

-- 1/4 teaspoon ground nutmeg
+- ¼ teaspoon ground nutmeg

 - 2 tablespoons extra virgin olive oil

-- 1 onion, quartered
+- 1 onion quartered

-- 3-4 small potatoes, quartered
+- 3-4 small Yukon gold potatoes quartered

-- 3 cloves of garlic, smashed
+- 3 garlic cloves smashed

 - Toss the vegetables with the remaining tablespoon of olive oil and place on the bottom of the roasting pan.
-Place the seasoned and herb-rubbed chicken on a rack above the roasting pan.
+Place the seasoned and herb-rubbed chicken on the rack above the roasting pan.
 The drippings will fall onto the roasted vegetables and make them extra flavorful and crispy!